mims-harvard/Raindrop/README.md

 ## Running the code

-We provide ready-to-run code for our Raindrop model and four baselines:
+We provide ready-to-run code for our Raindrop model and the following baselines:
 Transformer, Trans-mean, GRU-D, SeFT and mTAND.
 Starting from root directory *Raindrop*, you can run models as follows: